panda-official/DriftPythonClient/docs/panda_drift.md

 * Metrics are results of work of an AI application and this is data that users usually need.
 To store it, we use [InfluxDB](https://www.influxdata.com/products/influxdb-overview/) and keep data for long term storage.
 * Input Data are mostly needed for training and model validation.
-We store it short term as blobs and use [ReductStore](https://www.reduct.store) to provide HTTP access to it.
+We store it short term as blobs and provide HTTP access to it.

 ## Integration